EbookFoundation/cce-search-prototype/README.md

 ### Creating a new virtual environment

-You shouldn't have to do this.
-However, in case something happens and the venv needs to be rebuilt, run the command:
+**Do this the first time you download the source code, in the root project directory.**

-`python3 -m venv env`
+`python3 -m venv venv`

-This will create a virtual environment in the directory `env/`.
+This will create a virtual environment in the directory `venv/`.
+It is very important that you use this same name!

 ### Activating the virtual environment